Det här är en gammal arkiverad spelning

 Entombed + Unleashed + Grave + Merciless + Necrophobic + General Surgery + Centinex + Interment + God Macabre

-Entombed is a death metal band from Stockholm, Sweden which formed in 1987 under the name of Nihilist.
-In 1989 they changed their name to Entombed.
+Entombed is a death metal band from Stockholm, Sweden which formed in 1989 after the dissolution of Nihilist.
 Though Entombed began their career as an early pioneer of Scandinavian death metal, by the early 1990s their sound had broadened to include hard rock and other influences.
 This new style would eventually be described as Death 'n' Roll, of which Entombed remains arguably the best-known example.

 Unleashed is a Swedish death metal band formed in 1989 by bassist Johnny Hedlund after he left Nihilist for personal reasons.
 The band was one of the first death metal groups to write songs about history and Scandinavian culture instead of the violent and negative lyrics that are common in the genre.